dbbaskette/tas-on-kind/README.md

     ```

 ## Restarting TAS Cluster
-If you want to shutdown the KIND docker container, or it shutsdown for any reason, the KIND cluster will not restart automatically.
+If you want to shutdown the KIND docker container, or it shuts down for any reason, the KIND cluster will not restart automatically.
 Create a restart.sh and run it to restart your KIND Cluster.
 ```
 #!/usr/bin/env bash
 KIND_CLUSTER="tasdesktop"